AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_android.md

    | `/x86/libagora-chat-sdk.so` and `libsqlite.so`         | `~/app/src/main/jniLibs/x86/`         |
    | `/x86_64/libagora-chat-sdk.so` and `libsqlite.so`      | `~/app/src/main/jniLibs/x86_64/`      |

-   > Note: X.Y.Z refers to the version number of the Agora Chat SDK you downloaded.
+   <div class="alert info"> X.Y.Z refers to the version number of the Agora Chat SDK you downloaded.<div>